Get Help

 The Summer Food Service Program (SFSP) provides free meals to children when schools are closed and the traditional National School Lunch Program isn’t operating.
 You can search for sites near you on the Ohio Department of Education’s interactive map or by calling 1-866-3-HUNGRY.

-Pandemic EBT was created by Congress in response to the COVID-19 pandemic, to provide funds for families with children to purchase groceries when schools and child care centers are closed.
-Learn more about Ohio's Pandemic EBT (P-EBT) program at ohiopebt.org.
+Summer EBT was created implemented by the state of Ohio in 2024, to provide funds for families with children to purchase groceries when schools and child care centers are closed.
+Learn more about Ohio's Summer EBT (S-EBT or SUN Bucks) program at ohiosummerebt.org.

 Health Insurance Support